veldhaenchen/flathunt/README.md

  - FLATHUNTER_VERBOSE_LOG - set to any value to enable verbose logging
  - FLATHUNTER_LOOP_PERIOD_SECONDS - a number in seconds for the crawling interval
  - FLATHUNTER_MESSAGE_FORMAT - a format string for the notification messages, where `#CR#` will be replaced by newline
- - FLATHUNTER_NOTIFIERS - a comma-separated list of notifiers to enable (e.g. `telegram,mattermost`)
+ - FLATHUNTER_NOTIFIERS - a comma-separated list of notifiers to enable (e.g. `telegram,mattermost,slack`)
  - FLATHUNTER_TELEGRAM_BOT_TOKEN - the token for the Telegram notifier
  - FLATHUNTER_TELEGRAM_RECEIVER_IDS - a comma-separated list of receiver IDs for Telegram notifications
  - FLATHUNTER_MATTERMOST_WEBHOOK_URL - the webhook URL for Mattermost notifications
+ - FLATHUNTER_SLACK_WEBHOOK_URL - the webhook URL for Slack notifications
  - FLATHUNTER_WEBSITE_SESSION_KEY - the secret session key used to secure sessions for the flathunter website deployment
  - FLATHUNTER_WEBSITE_DOMAIN - the public domain of the flathunter website deployment
  - FLATHUNTER_2CAPTCHA_KEY - the API key for 2captcha